Asking for donations can feel uncomfortable, especially if you worry about coming across as pushy or transactional.

 Following up & retaining donors

 Getting a donation is just the beginning.
 If you want donors to give again (and again), staying connected is key.
 A simple “thank you” goes a long way, but real donor retention comes from building relationships over time.
+To learn cutting-edge fundraising tactics in person, check out nonprofit conferences—they’re full of peer-led sessions and live examples.

 How to thank donors in a meaningful way